4 lbs. (about 12 clams per lb.) Manila, Littleneck, or Venus clams, scrubbed

 1 tbsp. soy sauce (or to taste)

 1. Scrub manila clams clean.
 If not using right away, place in a large metal bowl over ice; cover & keep refrigerated (best not to keep them in the frig more than a day).
 About 20-30 minutes before cooking, take clams out of the frig, remove and cover clams with cool water, add 2 tsp. kosher salt & 2 tsp. cornmeal (clams should, hopefully, expel any sand/grit into the water during this time).
 Do not soak the clams in water overnight or they will die.
 Clams refrigerated in a bowl uncovered & over ice will keep for about 2-3 days.

 2. Heat 2-3 tbsp. vegetable oil in a large pan or wok over high heat.
 Add garlic & ginger and saute for about 30 seconds until fragrant.
 Add sliced chilies toss briefly.

 3. Add drained clams & rice wine; cover & bring to a boil over medium high heat until clams start to open (5-7 minutes).
-Stir in soy sauce, sesame oil, sugar and water.
+Stir in soy sauce, black bean sauce, sesame oil, sugar and water.
 NOTE: discard any clams that do not open after cooking.